\'Etale degree map and 0-cycles: Preliminaries

-For the more general case presented in (2) consider $X$ be $\text{SmProj}_k$ and consider the motivic complex $\Z(n)$.
+For the more general case presented in (2), let $X$ be $\text{SmProj}_k$ and consider the motivic complex $\Z(n)$.
 The complex vanishes for degrees greater than $n$.
-Let us consider the canonical map $\rho: X_\et \to X_{\text{Zar}} $, the functor that is induced by the change as
+Consider the canonical map $\rho: X_\et \to X_{\text{Zar}} $, the functor induced by the change as